 Hard candies that aren’t sugar-free present a similar issue to chewy candies.
 Since hard candy takes time to dissolve, it exposes teeth to sugar for an extended period of time.
 Additionally, children who chew on hard candies may end up with pieces stuck between their teeth, exposing even more of the surface to sugar.
 In the worst of cases, biting down on a hard candy can even lead to a cracked tooth.

 Sour candies are a double-edged sword in regards to tooth damage.
 Unless they are sugar-free, they can have the same amount of sugar as the previously discussed hard and gummy candy.
 They also contain a type of acid that produces the sour taste.
 Acid can damage tooth enamel, making your child’s teeth more susceptible to damage and decay long-term.

 Easter and candy often go hand-in-hand, especially if you have children.
-However, by making smarter choices, you can help keep your kid’s teeth healthy between visits to your Fort Worth, Weatherford, Granbury and Azle dentist while still enjoying some fun, seasonal treats.
+However, by making smarter choices, you can help keep your kid’s teeth healthy between visits to your Fort Worth, Weatherford, Granbury, Azle or Aledo dental offices while still enjoying some fun, seasonal treats.